Augusta commission to vote on election for new James Brown arena complex

-AUGUSTA, GA (WJBF )- The Augusta coliseum authority held its monthly meeting Tuesday, preparing for what’s to come….That is a new James Brown Arena Complex.
+AUGUSTA, GA (WJBF) – The Augusta Coliseum Authority held its monthly meeting Tuesday, preparing for what’s to come….A new James Brown Arena Complex.

 This will allow them to issue a $250 million bond for the project.
 Voters rejected a bond referendum in 2021.
 That one involved raising property taxes.